mikaelho/pythonista-uiconstraints/README.md

 ## Convenient view alignment

-Enabled views have an `align` attribute that is a convenient way to align matching attributes of views.
+Enabled views have an `align` attribute that supports aligning matching attributes of views.
 For example, aligning the heights of two views:

     search_field.align.height(search_button)